HotCakeX/Harden-Windows-Security/README.md

 <br>

-- 🔶 Enables [Mandatory ASLR,](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/enable-exploit-protection?view=o365-worldwide) 🔻It might cause compatibility issues🔺 only for some 3rd party programs that aren't built properly, specially portable ones.
+- 🔶 Enables [Mandatory ASLR,](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/enable-exploit-protection?view=o365-worldwide) 🔻It might cause compatibility issues🔺 only for some poorly-made 3rd party programs, specially portable ones.
   - You can add Mandatory ASLR override for a trusted program using the PowerShell command below or in the Program Settings section of Exploit Protection in Microsoft Defender app.
   - `Set-ProcessMitigation -Name "C:\TrustedApp.exe" -Disable ForceRelocateImages`
   - [There are more options for Exploit Protection](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/enable-exploit-protection?view=o365-worldwide) but enabling them requires extensive reviewing by users because mixing them up can cause a lot of compatibility issues.